upsiflu/matsite/SPECIFICATION.md

 ---

-# Segments
+# Articles

-A Segment consists of a unique **id**, an optional **caption**, and an optional **body**.
+A Article consists of a unique **id**, an optional **caption**, and an optional **body**.
 It also has an **orientation** (vertical or horizontal).
 Adjacent segments should have the same orientation, but this is not enforced by the data model.
-Segments do not change through navigation, only through editing.
+Articles do not change through navigation, only through editing.
 Their data is stored as indexed by their id.

-## Layout of a Segment
+## Layout of a Article

-The `ViewMode` determines how Segments are rendered differently, depending on their position in the tree, and on the Accordion's state.
+The `ViewMode` determines how Articles are rendered differently, depending on their position in the tree, and on the Accordion's state.

-- When a Segment is _collapsed_, only the caption will display; when _expanded_, both caption and body (if any) will display.
+- When a Article is _collapsed_, only the caption will display; when _expanded_, both caption and body (if any) will display.
 For now, the Accordion decides on this mode.
-Besides **Default** and **Collapsed**, there is a third mode, namely **Placeholder**, which causes the Segment to render as a buffer for the present to remain centered.
+Besides **Default** and **Collapsed**, there is a third mode, namely **Placeholder**, which causes the Article to render as a buffer for the present to remain centered.

-- A Segment's momentary **role** depends on the relative `path` from the Focus in the Tree
+- A Article's momentary **role** depends on the relative `path` from the Focus in the Tree

 1. `*P*` **Parent**: collapsed
 2. `*F*` **Focus**: expanded if accordion is expanded